Pavithra-Veeramani/teamer/README.md

 --------------- | -------------------------------- | ---------------
 Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
-Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| PASS Functionality | Check if all the created eventsd are listed | PASS Functionality | Check whether Event details page is launched  when Event name hyper link is clicked| PASS Functionality | Check whether Create Event  page is launched  when Create Event button is clicked| PASS
+Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| PASS Functionality | Check if all the created events are listed | PASS Functionality | Check whether Event details page is launched  when Event name hyper link is clicked| PASS Functionality | Check whether Create Event  page is launched  when Create Event button is clicked| PASS